 The form will ask for some basic information, and you will upload your poem to the form as an attachment.
 You may also upload an audio or video file of yourself performing your poem; this file is optional, but the text file is required.

-If you have questions about these guidelines or if the entry form is not accessible to you, please email education@pulitzercenter.org.
+If you have questions about the contest or entry guidelines, please email [email protected].

 Judging criteria: